Prophet-of-Doom/Intruder/README.md

 # Intruder
-Blender addon that performs the opposite of extrude for object corners.
+A relatively unpolished Blender addon that performs the opposite of extrude for object corners.